Can you mount an art exhibition about race in the age of Trump?

 Trump has championed a cultural agenda built around celebrating, as the executive order put it, “shared American values” and “unmatched record of advancing liberty, prosperity, and human flourishing,” and he has put Vice President JD Vance, who serves on the Smithsonian’s Board of Regents, in charge of stopping government spending on exhibits that don’t align with that agenda.

+Meanwhile, the Smithsonian has begun a review of content in its museums, a spokesperson told CNN in a statement.

+“The museum is committed to continuous and rigorous scholarship and research and unbiased presentation of facts and history,” the spokesperson said.
+“As such, and as previously announced, we are assessing content in Smithsonian museums and will make any necessary changes to ensure our content meets our standards.”

-In June, the Smithsonian began a review of content in its museums.
-The institution has repeatedly said it is committed to being “free from political or partisan influence” – but the review has raised serious questions over whether the world’s largest museum complex will curb candid discussions about the country’s past, beginning with exhibits like “The Shape of Power.”
+The review has raised serious questions over whether the world’s largest museum complex will curb candid discussions about the country’s past, beginning with exhibits like “The Shape of Power.”

-Sasa Aakil, a young artist who helped with “The Shape of Power,” said that it would be “catastrophic” if the Smithsonian were to change many of its exhibits.
+Sasa Aakil, a young artist who was one of the student collaborators who helped with “The Shape of Power,” said that it would be “catastrophic” if the Smithsonian were to change many of its exhibits.

 “America has never been good at truth.
 That’s why so many people are doing the work that they’re doing.
 That’s why this exhibition exists.”